- Steven Spielberg

-It would be too easy to condemn the production for describing one evil force, in whatever form it might take, as representative of an entire ethnicity.
-That India was chosen reflects no cultural finger-pointing, simply an exotic backdrop for Indiana Jones to explore.
-Saturday matinee serials commonly found their hero penetrating some distant land, where foreign villains engage in absurd activities rarely based in fact.
+It would be too easy to condemn the production for describing one evil force, in whatever form it might take, as representing an entire ethnicity.
+That the filmmakers chose India reflects no cultural finger-pointing, simply an exotic backdrop for Indiana Jones to explore.
+Saturday matinee serials commonly found their hero penetrating some distant land, where foreign villains engage in absurd activities rarely based on fact.
 These accused images remain characterizations of evil, not an entire culture—or the barren Indian village our hero seeks to defend would not remain so pleasant, understanding, and peaceful.
-Nevertheless, after demanding to preview the script prior to shooting, the Indian government denied the production permission to shoot in their country, citing such problematic examples within the script.
+Nevertheless, after demanding to preview the script before shooting, the Indian government denied the production permission to shoot in their country, citing such problematic examples within the script.
 Spielberg moved his crew to Sri Lanka for exteriors laden with fruit bat skies and jungle landscapes.
 All interiors were flawlessly constructed in-studio with fiery lighting by cinematographer Douglas Slocombe and eye-popping production design by Elliot Scott.
 As a result of India’s concerns with the material, the film was banned temporarily upon its release—a ban lifted shortly thereafter, time healing any offended parties.

 During the 1980s, a series of violent and scary PG-rated films, many of them produced by Spielberg, received scorn for being rated too leniently.
 For example, in 1982, Poltergeist, a film written and produced (and some say directed) by Spielberg and helmed by Tobe Hooper, the man behind The Texas Chainsaw Massacre, received a PG rating despite the presence of corpses and ghosts and children in peril.
 Gremlins, another film Spielberg produced with Joe Dante directing this time, was released a month after Temple of Doom and received positive reactions amid a sprinkling of harsh criticism from ratings hounds for the ineffective PG label, arguing children under pre-teen ages will find the material overly violent and too scary, and parents should have ample warning.
-To circumvent disapproval of his future pictures, Spielberg himself appealed to Motion Picture Association of America president Jack Valenti for a new category, ushering in the PG-13 rating.
+Spielberg himself appealed to Motion Picture Association of America president Jack Valenti for a new category to circumvent disapproval of his future pictures, ushering in the PG-13 rating.
 By the end of 1984’s summer, Spielberg’s proposed new teen rating was already in force on John Milius’ Cold War paranoia effort Red Dawn.

 Given the stigma surrounding the indisputable bloody content of this Indiana Jones prequel, we must reflect upon Raiders of the Lost Ark and ask: Was the original any different?
 Three years later, audiences seemed to forget about the thug chopped to bits by a propeller blade, a poisoned monkey, arrow-riddled bodies, a head with a spike run clear through, and a shockingly gory finale punctuated with melting Nazi faces and a Vichy Frenchman’s head exploding.
 This series comes riddled with violence furthering the danger involved in Indy’s eventual escape; without upping the ante, there is no risk, thus nothing to involve audiences.
 Scenes like the heart removal in Temple of Doom build suspense in the later sequence when Indy and Mola Ram struggle on the downed suspension bridge: We see the evil priests’ hand reach for our hero’s chest, causing us to wriggle in our seats, that graphic image of the removed heart branded on the brain.
 It’s among the most suspenseful, teeth-grinding scenes in the franchise.

 In an interview with Premier magazine, Spielberg claimed he was eager to complete The Last Crusade to “apologize for the second one.”
 What is there to apologize for, one must ask?
-Or is it merely because a broken rating system failed to effectively label this picture, resulting in frightened children?
+Or is it merely because a broken rating system failed to label this picture accurately, resulting in frightened children?
 The MPAA should have apologized, not Spielberg, who did nothing except make a wonderfully entertaining adventure.
 Or perhaps he apologized for trying something new with this darker tone than the first?
-Is it more believable that archeologist Dr. Jones engage in the same set of analogous circumstances over and over, or that he explore various cultures the world over?
+Is it more believable that archeologist Dr. Jones engage in the same set of analogous circumstances over and over, or that he explores various cultures the world over?
 Whenever filmmakers follow a hugely successful property with a sequel or prequel, expectation becomes the film’s greatest enemy.
-Here, heavily publicized criticisms immediately following its release reside within the audience’s expectation and comparisons to the first, and have little bearing on the quality of the production, superb special effects, or triumphant entertainment value.
-The film would go on to earn nearly $180 million at the U.S. box office and later earn an Academy Award for Best Visual Effects.
+Here, heavily publicized criticisms immediately following its release reside within the audience’s expectations and comparisons to the first and have little bearing on the quality of the production, superb special effects, or triumphant entertainment value.
+The film would earn nearly $180 million at the U.S. box office and earn an Academy Award for Best Visual Effects.

 Friedman, Lester D. Citizen Spielberg.
-Champaign: University of Illinois Press, 2006.
+University of Illinois Press, 2006.